xuchen66/sphinx-emdocs/source/serialem-note-debug-beam-instability.rst

 ..   :width: 833 px
    :scale: 50 %

-It seems the beam can settle after some time.
-However, it the cycle stopped for some time, either staying in LD_V or LD_R, it will drift if cycling again.
-It seems due to dynamic equilibrium.
-The root cause should be the thermo change in lenses and coils.
+It seems that the beam stabilizes after some time.
+However, if the cycle is paused for a while—whether in LD_V or LD_R—the beam tends to drift when the cycle resumes.
+This behavior appears to be related to a dynamic equilibrium, likely caused by thermal changes in the lenses and coils.
+While the Glacios appears to be marginally more stable, its behavior remains largely comparable to that of the Talos.